"Model Sail Boat Building: 45inch Star R/C Sailing Model"

 Over the past 40 years I have fielded many questions regarding the choices and considerations which go into selecting a radio-controlled sailboat.

 Four questions are asked over and over by prospective skippers: How do the radio-controls work?
 How much do they cost?
 What do I look for when I buy mine?
+These questions are addressed in How to select Your Radio-Controlled Sailing Model By Dave Mainwaring

-The Star 45 Through Time
+Star 45 Through Time

-Star 45 Model Yacht
+Brief History of the Star 45 Model Yacht

-Compiled, from information provided by enthusiasts in the building and sailing of Star 45s,
+provided by enthusiasts in the building and sailing of Star 45s,

-by Phil Geren, 23 June 2006
+by Phil Geren, 23 June 2006 Edited by Dave Mainwaring March 2008

 Early Years

-Early Boat Design and Production
+Boat Design and Production

 The Beginning